pancho-dev/pancho-dev/content/posts/creating-kubernetes-kind-cluster.md

 $ kind delete cluster
 Deleting cluster "kind" ...
 ```
-This a a very basic cluster setup, however I really wanted somthieng more complex to work with.
+This a a very basic cluster setup, however I really wanted something more complex to work with.
 Follow the link if you want to see a full list of what can be tweaked in [kind configurations](https://kind.sigs.k8s.io/docs/user/configuration/)
 Let's see an example configuration with 1 control plane (master node) and 2 worker nodes.
 We need to create a config file lets name it `my-cluster.yml` with the following.
 ```yaml